datawire/teletun/README.md

  - The server can only serve 1 client at a time.
 If multiple clients wish to connect to the cluster, they will each need to deploy their own server.
+ - Overlapping/conflicting IP ranges when connecting to multiple clusters.

 ## Future directions